-Three options available: 1.1 → 1.4.
+Two options available: $1.1 \rightarrow 1.4$ .
 MPS stands for Multi-Processor Specification.
-If you use an older OS for dual processor executing, please set this option to 1.1.
+If you use an older OS for multi-processors executing, please set this option to 1.1.

 OS Select For DRAM > 64MB:

 Two options are available: Non-OS2 or OS2.
 The default setting is Non-OS2.
 When the system memory is bigger than 64MB, the communication method between the BIOS and the operating system will differ from one operating system to another.
 If you use OS/2, select OS2; if you are using another operating system, select Non-OS2.